 Students in the Addiction Studies program can attend full or part-time.

-Addiction studies classes may be offered at these Madison College campuses:
+Addiction studies classes may be offered at the Madison South campus.

 Completion of the technical diploma offers students the opportunity to apply for licensure in the State of Wisconsin as a substance abuse counselor (SAC) or clinical substance abuse counselor (CSAC).
 Diploma graduates are ready for a range of professional positions in the field of addiction and recovery including: